Late Trocheck goal lifts Panthers over Blues - Sport - NZ Herald News

 COYOTES 3, DUCKS 2

-GLENDALE, Arizona (AP) " Radim Vrbata capped Arizona's three-goal first period to help the Coyotes hold on to beat Anaheim.
+GLENDALE, Arizona (AP) " Radim Vrbata capped Arizona's three-goal first period and the Coyotes held on to beat Anaheim.

 Christian Dvorak and Jakob Chychrun also scored for Arizona, and starting goalie Mike Smith had 27 saves before leaving about 4 1/2 minutes into the third period after a collision in the net.
-Marek Langhamer helped kill a power play after being pressed into action for his NHL debut and stopped six of the seven shots he faced.
+Marek Langhamer helped kill a power play after being pressed into action for his NHL debut and stopped seven of the eight shots he faced.

 The Coyotes have won four of their last six.